morosebose/documentation_and_style_guide/documentation_and_style_guide.md

         if studentScores else None
 ```

 The revised code makes use of Python's ternary operator to ensure that the program will not crash with a division-by-zero error if the `studentScores` array is empty.
-However, the revised code is no longer as intuitive to read.
+However, the revised code is no longer as intuitive to read; what does `if studentScores else None` mean?
 A brief comment would improve readability:

 ```python
 def get_rounded_average(studentScores):